-All undergraduate and postgraduate taught students are able to use two self-certifications per academic year.
-Some students with reasonable adjustments via disability support or Wellbeing Services may be granted more self-certifications.
+All undergraduate and postgraduate taught students are able to use two self-certifications per academic year on eligible assessments.
+Some students with reasonable adjustments via Wellbeing and Student Support may be granted more self-certifications.

 You will not be required to state your reasons for using a self-certification.
 However, the self-certifications are designed to allow you to gain an extension or waiver when you are ill or have an unforeseen situation so you should try to only use them when needed.